MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-page.md

    Replace `{YOUR_LIBRARY_SERVER_URL}` with your actual Library Server URL, e.g., [https://demo.microstrategy.com/MicroStrategyLibrary](https://demo.microstrategy.com/MicroStrategyLibrary).

-1. Create a `<div>` as the placeholder where you want to embed the bot consumption page.
+1. Create a `<div>` as the placeholder where you want to embed the agent consumption page.

    ```html
    <div id="container"></div>
    ```

-1. Call the `microstrategy.embeddingContexts.embedBotConsumptionPage(props)` method to embed the bot consumption page in the container.
+1. Call the `microstrategy.embeddingContexts.embedBotConsumptionPage(props)` method to embed the agent consumption page in the container.

    ```js
    microstrategy.embeddingContexts.embedBotConsumptionPage({